OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 For AWS, the recommended solution is [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

+Permissions are granted at the secret level.
+Check out the [Secrets Manager best practices](https://docs.aws.amazon.com/secretsmanager/latest/userguide/best-practices.html) for more information.

 It is also possible to use the [Systems Manager Parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), which is cheaper, but that has a few downsides:

 - you'll need to make sure you've specified encryption yourself (secrets manager does that by default)